 Inclusive Design and Social Awareness

 Inclusive design will be a heavy focus moving forward as social awareness moves more and more into the societal forefront.
 Users will want to make sure they are fairly represented and considered.
 This means making sure we show real people with all their uniqueness.

 A brand itself can be looked at as a sum of all the experiences that its user/consumer has.
 Users want to feel included, heard, and catered to (more than they want to buy your product or service in many cases).
 Therefore, brand values need to reflect those of the people it is meant to serve.
 Imagery and illustration should be thoughtfully customized and designed in order to better resonate with the audience, as opposed to the use of generic visuals that lack a personal connection.
 Authenticity and transparency are key.
 A great example of a brand encompassing this mentality is hims.

 Are we suggesting that you go out and start tweaking your current site to adhere to these trends right away?
 Of course not (it’s not that simple).
 Your website is the centerpiece of your marketing efforts and if you’re just changing aesthetic features for the sake of “staying modern”, then you’re missing the mark dramatically.
 The perfect website design isn’t necessarily one that forces in every posh design trend; the perfect website design captivates your audience and drives leads.
 And knowing how to bring this to life is not something you’re going to learn from a YouTube video, free app, or blog post (sorry).

-So how do you know if it’s time for a website redesign?
+So how do you know if it’s time to reach out to a B2C or B2B website design agency for a refresh?
 Essentially it comes down to this: if your website isn’t getting the job done, no longer aligns with your branding, or just leaves a lot to be desired in terms of visuals, it might be time for an upgrade.